Terms and Conditions Effective November, 2018

 5. Prices and Payments

 5.1 The price to be paid by [Client Name] to the Supplier for the Services shall be the Statement of Work Price plus supplier service charges.
+A service charge fee of 10% per test day will be added to all client engagements.
+This does not relate to expenses.

 5.2 The Statement of Work Price shall be inclusive of all fees, and insurance costs, but exclusive of any applicable VAT which will be paid by [Client Name] at the relevant rate.